Guidance on Crate Training

 You’ve decided to add a new pooch to your family.
 Congratulations!
 Whether you’ve chosen an older dog or a puppy, one question inevitably comes up: should we crate train?
 Keep in mind, not every animal will respond the same way to a crate, so it is important to weigh multiple factors before deciding if crate training is appropriate for your pet.

 Older dogs must be introduced to a crate gradually.
 Give them access to the crate with the door open.
 Put toys or treats in the crate to encourage them to enter it.
 Feeding meals in the crate can also be helpful.
 Do not start closing the door until they are comfortable in the crate.
-Also, do NOT more out of their sight when they are in the crate until they are comfortable being in it with the door closed.
+Also, do NOT move out of their sight when they are in the crate until they are comfortable being in it with the door closed.

 Remember, not all dogs or puppies will do well with a crate.
 Anxious dogs are frequently put into crates to keep them out of trouble.
 However this usually results in even worse anxiety.
 These dogs can injure themselves trying to “escape” from the crate.
-Some will drool, vomit and eliminate in their crate out of stress.
+Some will drool, vomit, and eliminate in their crate due to stress.
 Every time the dog is crated, the anxiety will get worse.
 No dog should spend an excessive amount of time in a crate either.
 Puppies can have growth deformities, and both puppies and adults denied of appropriate exercise and socialization can have both severe behavioral and physical abnormalities.

 Using a crate should be something beneficial to both your dog and your family.
 If you have any questions about whether it is a good option for your furry friend, please call Ridgewood Animal Hospital at 434-525-2111 and our doctors will gladly assist you.